kenherring/ablunit-test-runner/README.md

 ## 📝 Supported OpenEdge Versions

 This project was developed using the [Progress OpenEdge Developers Kit: Classroom Edition](https://www.progress.com/openedge/classroom-edition).
-It was primarily tested with 12.8.0, but the unit tests are run for 12.2 and 12.8.4 during the CI builds too.
+It was primarily tested with 12.8.0, but the unit tests are run for 12.2 and 12.8.6 during the CI builds too.

 ## ⛺ Configuration

 Configuration is optional.
 Many workspaces will work without any configuration.
 However, there are advanced options available via the VSCode settings and test profile configuration.

-### 🧪 Test profile configuration

-Access the test profile configuration in vscode via the **Test: Configure Test Profiles** command.
-Test profile configuration is stored in `.vscode/ablunit-test-profile.json`.

-Configuration details can be found in the sample file [`./resources/ablunit-test-profile.detail.jsonc`](./resources/ablunit-test-profile.detail.jsonc).

 ### 📐 Settings Configuration

 The settings config allows for a few global options, described in more detail below.
-This example shows a test file glob pattern and another with a path to a dbconnections `.pf` file.
-The `ablunit.files.include` setting is required for the extension to find tests.
+This example shows a test file glob pattern.

 **`.vscode/settings.json` with include and exclude patterns**: